 Controlling Stimulus.
 A stimulus that changes the likelihood of an operant across subsequent occasions.
 An SEv (evocative stimulus) makes the operant more likely and an S∆ (extinction stimulus) makes it less likely.
 SAVE (conditioned aversive stimulus) can increase or decrease the likelihood, depending on the particular contingency in operation.

 Counterconditioning.
-A respondent conditioning process in which the learner's previous conditioned response to a conditioned stimulus is changed.
-Counterconditioning is used to change a conditioned emotional response from fearful to joyful, or anxiety to relaxation.
+In the broadest use of the word, counterconditioning simply refers to conditioning that counters previous conditioning.
+More commonly, counterconditioning is used to describe a respondent conditioning procedure.
+In this narrower usage, counterconditioning is the term used to describe respondent conditioning that counters some previous respondent conditioning.
+This is usually applied to emotional responses.
+The procedure is utilized to change a conditioned emotional response from fearful to joyful, or anxiety to relaxation.
 It may play a role in systematic desensitization procedures.
 A term that has been used in place of counterconditioning is reciprocal inhibition.
 This term was presented to describe a situation in which a relaxed response was created in the presence of an anxiety-eliciting stimulus at a low level of intensity; the relaxation inhibits the anxiety response.
 See also Systematic Desensitization.

 Countercontrol.
 Operant behavior that functions to oppose aversive stimulation.
 When an individual is coerced, they will behave in order to work around or against this contingency in order to maintain access to reinforcement.
 Often misinterpreted as “dominance.”